-6.2 Are telecommunications operators and/or internet service providers under any obligations (i.e. provide information, inform customers, disconnect customers) to assist content owners whose rights may be infringed by means of file-sharing or other activities?
+6.2 Are telecommunications operators and/or internet service providers under any obligations (i.e. to provide information, inform customers, disconnect customers) to assist content owners whose rights may be infringed by means of file-sharing or other activities?

-France was an early adopter of a graduated response approach, understanding it as a way to protect creation.
-In 2007, the Minister of Culture ordered a report regarding online copyright's protection which led to an agreement signed by copyright holders as well as network operators.
+France was an early adopter of a graduated response approach, understanding it as a way to protect artistic creation.
+In 2007, the Minister of Culture ordered a report regarding online copyright protection, which led to an agreement signed by copyright holders as well as network operators.

-This report led to the enactment of Law n°2009-669 of 12 June 2009 for the promotion of broadcasting and protection on the Internet (Loi Création et Internet) which created an independent administrative authority, the Supreme Authority for the Broadcasting of Works and the Protection of Rights on the Internet (Haute Autorité pour la Diffusion des Oeuvres et la Protection des Droits sur Internet - HADOPI).
+This report led to the enactment of Law n°2009-669 of 12 June 2009 aiming to promote broadcasting and protection on the Internet (Loi

+Création et Internet), which created an independent administrative authority: the Supreme Authority for the Broadcasting of Works and the Protection of Rights on the Internet - HADOPI.

-In cooperation with ISPs, HADOPI is in charge of identifying online copyright infringers and implementing a graduated response (codified under L.331-12 et seq. of the Intellectual Property Code).
+In cooperation with ISPs, HADOPI is in charge of identifying online copyright infringers and to implement a graduated response (codified under L.331-12 et seq. of the Intellectual Property Code).

-First, HADOPI requires ISPs to send warning notices to online copyright infringers.
-Second, if the same Internet user continues its illegal downloading activities within six months, HADOPI shall send a warning mail and a registered letter.
-In case of a repeated infringement after this second warning, HADOPI shall transfer the files of repeated infringers to criminal courts for prosecution.
+Firstly, HADOPI requires ISPs to send warning notices to online copyright infringers.
+Secondly, if the same Internet user continues its illegal downloading activities after six months, HADOPI shall send a warning email and a registered letter.
+In case of repeated infringement after this second warning, HADOPI shall transfer the files of repeated infringers to criminal courts for prosecution.

-If the Internet user is prosecuted by criminal courts for copyright infringement, the judge will be empowered to pronounce a complementary penalty which may lead to the suspension of the infringer's Internet access as well as to impose a range of criminal penalties.
-Article 7 of Law n°2009-1311 regarding penal protection of intellectual property foresees that the judge may pronounce the suspension of the Internet access for a maximum one year period.
-During such suspension, the subscriber is still under the obligation to pay his Internet subscription.
+If the Internet user is prosecuted by criminal courts for copyright infringement, the judge will be empowered to pronounce a complementary penalty, which may lead to the suspension of the infringer's Internet access as well as the imposition of a range of criminal penalties.
+Article 7 of Law n°2009-1311, regarding penal protection of intellectual property, foresees that the judge may pronounce the suspension of the Internet access for a maximum of one year.
+During such suspension, the subscriber is still under the obligation to pay their Internet subscription.

-Pursuant to this law, ISPs are also under the obligation to provide their subscribers in customers' contracts with specific information on various subjects such as:
+Pursuant to this law, ISPs are also under the obligation to provide their subscribers with customers' contracts containing specific information on various subjects, such as:

-- the obligation of vigilance which is incumbent upon the subscriber; - the existence of legal content offers; - the means of securing connections; - the criminal and civil penalties incurred in case of copyright violation; and - the dangers for the renewal of the artistic creation and for the cultural sector's economy of practices not respecting copyright. - 6.3 Are telecommunications operators and/or internet service providers able to differentially charge and/or block different types of traffic over their networks?
-Are there any 'net neutrality' requirements?
+- the obligation of vigilance which is incumbent upon the subscriber; - the existence of legal content offers; - the means of securing connections; - the criminal and civil penalties incurred in case of copyright violation; and - the threat posed by unlawful copying practices to the artistic creation and the cultural sector's economic sustainability. - 6.3 Are there any 'net neutrality' requirements?
+Are telecommunications operators and/or internet service providers able to differentially charge and/or block different types of traffic over their networks?